 3-4 Nepalese cooks: 1-3 for BC and 1-3 for ABC

 Tibetan kitchen boys

-High-altitude porters (Sherpas), all with Everest experience: one for a member.
+High-altitude porters (Sherpas), all with Everest experience: 1,5 for a member.
 They go with the team all the way form ABC to the summit

 Guides – one for 4-5 members

 Health and medical insurance

 There will be a doctor in BC.
 We provide a big expedition first aid kit with all the necessary first aid (only!) medicines, and we strogly recommend that you bring your own specific ones you think you might need.

 Weather on Everest is very changeable.
 Every day we will look for forecasts in Internet and adjust to them our planning of acclimatization and ascent.

 Outing from BC to Shigar (4000m) for rest – paid in cash on the spot